 With our coaching minor program, you will be well prepared to pursue career opportunities in coaching athletes.
 Employment of athletes, coaches, umpires and related workers is expected to increase by 23 percent over the next decade; greater numbers of people will continue to participate in organized sports during their recreation time and also in their attempts to maintain fitness levels.

-BGSU offers coaching certification workshops that will teach you:
+BGSU offers coaching courses that will teach you:

 - Leadership in learning in sport coaching